bartificer/programming-by-stealth/docs/pbs19.md

 As a reminder, the factorial of 0 is 1, and the factorial of any positive number, `n`, is defined as `n` times the factorial of `n - 1`.

-You can write your solution either using a loop of your choice, or, using recursion.
+You can write your solution either using a loop of your choice or using recursion.

 Test your function by calculating the factorial of the inputs in the PBS playground.
 If no inputs are set, print a message telling the user to enter numbers into the inputs.